Man Dies After Setting Himself on Fire on Sydney Boat

-A man has died in hospital nearly two weeks after he suffered severe burns during a self-immolation incident on a boat in Pittwater, near Scotland Island in Sydney’s north.
-NSW Police have launched an investigation to understand the circumstances surrounding the tragic event.
+A 61-year-old man has died nearly two weeks after setting himself ablaze on a boat near Scotland Island, in Sydney’s north.
+The NSW Police have launched a full investigation into the shocking incident.

-NSW Police have stated that a report will be prepared for the Coroner, and a critical incident team is investigating the case.
-Additionally, the investigation will undergo an independent review to ensure transparency in the findings.
+NSW Police confirmed a detailed report will go to the Coroner.
+A critical incident team is probing the facts, with an independent review planned to ensure transparency.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.